AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - added a new magnetic RW momentum dumping example in :ref:`scenarioMtbMomentumManagementSimple` which illustrates using the above new MTB related modules to change the momentum, as well as drive the nominal momentum to a desired value using :ref:`rwNullSpace`.
+- created a new architecture based on ``BskSim`` called ``MultiSatBskSim``.
+It exploits the new messaging system to create a simulation with any number of spacecraft in a highly modular way.
+It allows for the addition of homogeneous or heterogeneous satellites without having to hard code their properties into a single dynamics or FSW script.
+It will be a foundation to test the upcoming multithreading capabilities of Basilisk.
+- added two example scenarios that showcase this new architecture.
+See :ref:`scenario_BasicOrbitMultiSat` and :ref:`scenario_AttGuidMultiSat`.

 Version 2.0.5
 -------------